phenschke/geocoder/README.md

 # Historical Map Geocoder

-A fast, interactive tool for geocoding historical addresses by clicking on rasterized maps.
-Built with Flask and vanilla JavaScript.
+A tool for geocoding historical addresses by clicking on a map.
+Flask + Vanilla JS.

-## Features

-- **Interactive Map Viewer**: Pan, zoom, and navigate historical maps with ease
-- **Right-click Geocoding**: Simple right-click to mark address locations
-- **Undo/Redo**: Easily correct mistakes with full undo support (last 50 actions)
-- **Skip Uncertain Addresses**: Mark addresses for later review
-- **Progress Tracking**: Real-time progress bar and statistics
-- **CSV Import/Export**: Import address lists and export geocoded results
-- **Keyboard Shortcuts**: Speed up workflow with keyboard controls
-- **Auto-advance**: Automatically moves to next address after geocoding

 ## Quick Start